-The bill amends Section 40-8-19 of the General Laws concerning Medicaid payment rates to nursing facilities.
-It mandates the executive office of health and human services (EOHHS) to revert from a price-based reimbursement methodology back to a cost-based methodology for Medicaid payments.
-This change aims to ensure that the rates paid to nursing facilities are reasonable and adequate to cover the costs incurred by efficiently operated facilities.
+The bill amends Section 40-8-19 of the General Laws in Chapter 40-8, titled "Medical Assistance," to revert the reimbursement methodology for Medicaid payments to nursing facilities from a price-based system back to a cost-based system.
+This change aims to ensure that the rates paid to nursing facilities adequately cover the costs incurred by efficiently operated facilities.
+The executive office of health and human services (EOHHS) is tasked with establishing an incentive-based mechanism to reward facilities that meet specific performance, quality, or staffing benchmarks.

-Additionally, the bill specifies that commencing on October 1, 2021, and continuing until October 1, 2025, eighty percent (80%) of any rate increase resulting from the application of the inflation index shall be dedicated to increasing compensation for all eligible direct-care workers.
-The bill outlines that this increase will occur on October 1 of each year.
+The bill specifies that commencing on October 1, 2021, and continuing until October 1, 2025, eighty percent (80%) of any rate increase resulting from the application of the inflation index shall be dedicated to increasing compensation for all eligible direct-care workers.
+The act is set to take effect upon passage.

 Statutes affected: